github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 #.
 Type the search query that you want to use and press **Enter**.

 #.
-You will see a box in the lower right of VSCode with the text "Searching for repositories...".
+You can view the progress of your search in the bottom right corner of the application in a box with the text "Searching for repositories...".
 If you click **Cancel**, no repositories will be added to your list.

 #.
 Once complete, you will see the resulting repositories appear in the dropdown under your custom list in the Variant Analysis Repositories panel.